 To review male hypogonadism and testosterone replacement therapy.

 Upon completion of this program, participants should be better able to:

-- LIST the major adverse reactions of testosterone replacement therapy.
+- DISCUSS the adverse effects & risks of testosterone replacement therapy.

 REQUIRED COMPUTER HARDWARE/SOFTWARE

 Please ensure the computer system you plan to use meets the following minimum requirements: